kobewangSky/CLMandDlibEasyTool/README.md

-# CLMandDlibEasyTool in C++
+# FaceLandmark_CLMandDlibEasyTool in C++
-Easy to use CLM or Dlib
+Easy to use CLM or Dlib get landmark

-Hi all
-This is a Face landmark sdk include CLM and Dlib.

 # Start Compiling CLMandDlib C++ example programs